Investor hub

 • The Company’s investor relations website

 • The Company has retained investor relations agency support with London-based firms to facilitate awareness of its business and performance of its stock amongst analysts, retail investors and others.
-For the full year 2022, the agency retained was Instinctif Partners, 65 Gresham Street, London EC2V 7NQ.
-Effective 1 February 2023, the agency retained has changed to Buchanan Communications, 107 Cheapside, London EC2V 6DN
+Effective 1 February 2023, the agency retained was Buchanan Communications, 107 Cheapside, London EC2V 6DN

 • The Company’s website (www.pphcompany.com) is updated on a regular basis with information regarding the Group’s activities and performance.
 The Company’s reports, presentations, notices of annual general meetings, and results of voting at shareholder meetings are anticipated to be made available on the website.